-- Generous professional development plan: up to $1300 to be used towards learning activities and up to six fully paid professional development days per year – related to position/responsibilities.
+- Six fully paid professional development days per year – related to position/responsibilities.

-You are a highly motivated individual who provides information and consultation, support, and resources to clinicians and social service providers in order to build capacity in culturally and clinically competent trans and non-binary care.
-In addition, you provide information, community resources and referrals to trans and non-binary people and their loved ones about access to health care and various community supports in Ontario.
+You are a highly motivated individual who provides information and consultation, support, and resources to clinicians and social service providers to build capacity in culturally and clinically competent Trans and non-binary care.
+In addition, you provide information, community resources and referrals to Trans and non-binary people and their loved ones about access to health care and various community supports in Ontario.

 - Assess health care providers’ needs for clinical and non-clinical information and support.

-- Provide information to trans and non-binary people and their loved ones about trans health, options for transitioning, and options on health care and community supports online and in-person in Ontario.
+- Provide information to Trans and Non-binary people and their loved ones about health, options for transitioning, and options on health care and community supports online and in-person in Ontario.

 - Facilitate the Trans Mentorship Call, take and post minutes, and moderate the discussions as needed on the Trans Health Networking Hub.